 Spartan hosts a GPGPU service, developed in conjunction with Research Platform Services, the Melbourne School of Engineering, Melbourne Bioinformatics, RMIT, La Trobe University, St Vincent's Institute of Medical Research and Deakin University.
 It was funded through ARC LIEF grant LE170100200.

 It consists of 72 nodes, each with four NVIDIA P100 graphics cards, which can provide a theoretical maximum of around 900 teraflops.
-These nodes will be presented in 3 subclusters and will be released in stages.
-The first subcluster consisting of 28 nodes is available immediately.
-The remaining subclusters will come online as demand increases.
+Each P100 GPU has 12GB GPU RAM.

 The GPGPU cluster is available to University researchers, as well as external institutions that partnered through the ARC LIEF grant.